CIBC-Internal/python/Doc/library/stdtypes.rst

 .. index:: object: bytearray

 :class:`bytearray` objects are a mutable counterpart to :class:`bytes` objects.

+.. class:: bytearray([source[, encoding[, errors]]])

    There is no dedicated literal syntax for bytearray objects, instead they are always created by calling the constructor:

    * Creating an empty instance: ``bytearray()``
    * Creating a zero-filled instance with a given length: ``bytearray(10)``
    * From an iterable of integers: ``bytearray(range(20))``
    * Copying existing binary data via the buffer protocol:  ``bytearray(b'Hi!')``

    As bytearray objects are mutable, they support the :ref:`mutable <typesseq-mutable>` sequence operations in addition to the common bytes and bytearray operations described in :ref:`bytes-methods`.

    Also see the :ref:`bytearray <func-bytearray>` built-in.

    Since 2 hexadecimal digits correspond precisely to a single byte, hexadecimal numbers are a commonly used format for describing binary data.
 Accordingly, the bytearray type has an additional class method to read data in that format:

-.. classmethod:: bytearray.fromhex(string)
+   .. classmethod:: fromhex(string)

       This :class:`bytearray` class method returns bytearray object, decoding the given string object.
-The string must contain two hexadecimal digits per byte, with ASCII spaces being ignored.
+The string must contain two hexadecimal digits per byte, with ASCII whitespace being ignored.

       >>> bytearray.fromhex('2Ef0 F1f2  ')
       bytearray(b'.\xf0\xf1\xf2')

+      .. versionchanged:: 3.7
+         :meth:`bytearray.fromhex` now skips all ASCII whitespace in the string, not just spaces.

+   A reverse conversion function exists to transform a bytearray object into its hexadecimal representation.

+   .. method:: hex([sep[, bytes_per_sep]])

+      Return a string object containing two hexadecimal digits for each byte in the instance.

+      >>> bytearray(b'\xf0\xf1\xf2').hex()
+      'f0f1f2'

+      .. versionadded:: 3.5

+      .. versionchanged:: 3.8
+         Similar to :meth:`bytes.hex`, :meth:`bytearray.hex` now supports
+         optional *sep* and *bytes_per_sep* parameters to insert separators between bytes in the hex output.

 Since bytearray objects are sequences of integers (akin to a list), for a bytearray object *b*, ``b[0]`` will be an integer, while ``b[0:1]`` will be